Debra D. Mays

 “I can …”

-Learning Targets For Students: (1) Plants (2) Animals, and (3) Non-Living Natural Things.
+Learning Targets For Students: (1) Canada (2) Mexico and (3) The United States

-I can (as a teacher) help the students gain knowledge on the needs of animals and plants to survive.
+I can (as a teacher) help the students gain knowledge on the people of Mexico, Canada, and the United States.

-Learning Targets For Students: (1) First Graders.
-(2) Second Graders,. and (3) The Rain Forest.
+Learning Targets For Students: (1) Rocky Mountains (2) England and (3) Americans

-I can (as a teacher) help the students gain knowledge on ways to save the rain forest.
+I can (as a teacher) help the students gain knowledge on two countries that are similar in many ways.

-I can (as a teacher) help the students gain knowledge on the fact that Earth does turn on its axis once every 24 hours.
+I can (as a teacher) help the students gain knowledge on Mexico City- the highest city in North America.

 Instructional Strategies/